Metrics in Detail

 About Metrics in Detail

-It’s important to understand how reports are calculated.
+It’s essential to understand how reports are calculated.
 Specific metrics used in reports are provided and described on a report’s help page.
 For metrics that require more explanation, Metrics in Detail provides dimensionality to help you understand better how each metric is used to provide data.

 Diagrams